sjt145/Todo-Application/README.md

 # Todo-Application
-change sdk path in local.properties files to your system location to run application
+change sdk path in local.properties file to your system location to run application